Last weekend, a colleague said to me, “It’s going to be warm this week. If you like warm weather, I hope you get to enjoy some of it.”

 Find ways to meet people outside of the “purple bubble,” because one-on-one interactions allow us to see each other’s humanity and force us to leave behind what may be flimsy stereotypes or, worse, racist beliefs about the “other.”
 Most of all, use your liberal arts education to think critically about world events rather than snuggling up to the one view or perspective that feels safest to you.

 Whether or not you are Muslim, you may be debating similar choices to those my fellow Muslim American voters face regarding international and domestic issues that matter to you.
 You may be grappling with the power of your vote altogether.
-Assistant Professor of Religion Saadia Yacoob, Associate Professor of American Studies Jan Padios, and I will hold a conversation circle contending with the choices Muslim Americans face, and the possible impacts of those choices on Monday, Nov.
+Associate Professor of Religion Saadia Yacoob, Associate Professor of American Studies Jan Padios, and I will hold a conversation circle contending with the choices Muslim Americans face, and the possible impacts of those choices on Monday, Nov.
 4, in Griffin 3 at 4:30 p.m.
 Rather than looking for definite answers, we will hold space for our many questions about this extremely difficult decision.

 I will leave you with a teaching that the Prophet Muhammad, peace be upon him, is said to have given regarding the end of the world or the end of someone’s life, depending on one’s interpretation: “If the Final Hour comes while you have a sapling in your hand and it is possible to plant it before the Hour befalls, you should plant it.”